 In my Sauced column, I just tried my hand at making my first sweet cucumber relish, which left my brain swarming with other relish ideas.
 Given all the ingredients in this roasted corn relish, it should really only be loosely defined as a "relish."

-I gave as many ingredients as possible the grilled treatment, taking buttered and season corn, green onions, a jalapeno, and a red pepper to the flames.
+I gave as many ingredients as possible the grilled treatment, taking buttered and seasoned corn, green onions, a jalapeno, and a red pepper to the flames.
 Once all nicely browned, they were chopped and combined with cilantro, lime zest, chili powder, and cumin, followed by lime juice and a little sugar.

 I loved how it all came together.
 The first taste was of sweet and tangy corn, but the sweetness slowly faded, giving way to the heat from the jalapeno and an earthiness from the chili powder and cumin.